-If you don't know what a blog ("web log") is, here is an example of one written by Darren Rowse, founder of ProBlogger, that thoroughly explains.
-Is a blog simply an electronic chronology of thoughts or is there more to it?
-ProBlogger is a highly successful blog, but you might have wondered which is the top blog site.
-As of this writing, Technorati currently calculates Huffington Post as #1.
-While China's Han Han is often considered the most read individual blogger in the world1, and certainly one of the most controversial.
+If you don't know what blogging ("web log") is all about, this one written by Darren Rowse, founder of the famed ProBlogger.com sums it up.
+While ProBlogger is a highly successful blog, you might wonder which is the most popular blog.
+As of this writing, Technorati currently calculates Huffington Post as #1 news blog.
+China's Han Han is often considered the most read individual blogger in the world1, and certainly one of the most controversial.

 So why do we publish our thoughts for all to see?
 Why not just keep a diary under the mattress?
-Certainly most of us don't start a blog thinking we can compete with the likes of Huffington Post, TMZ, or Perez Hilton.
+Most of us don't start a blog thinking we can compete with the likes of Huffington Post, TMZ, or Perez Hilton.

 I posed that question to prolific blogger and 13 time best-selling author Seth Godin.
-He has been dubbed "America's Greatest Marketer" so he certainly knows what makes a blog tick.
-His response, short and perhaps surprising: "I blog because I don't really have a choice.
+He has been dubbed "America's Greatest Marketer" so he certainly knows what makes a blog tick: "I blog because I don't really have a choice.
 The ideas in me insist on being shared, and this is the least painful way I can find to do it!"

-To get another perspective, I interviewed blogger and best-selling author Neil Pasricha.
-He writes the award-winning blog 1000 Awesome Things that has been around since 2008 and is still going strong.
+Neil Pasricha writes the award-winning blog 1000 Awesome Things that has been around since 2008 and is still going strong.
+His blog has earned two Webby awards-- the top honor in the blogging world.
+1000 Awesome Things succeeds because it contains all of the blog compontents I mentioned above.
 Pasricha's impetus for starting his blog stemmed from overwhelming stresses swirling around him.
-He explained to me:
+He explained to me in an earlier interview:

 Pasricha never imagined his blog would garner 30 million hits—a result many bloggers dream about but very rarely attain.
 In 2010, BlogPulse estimated the blogosphere to contain 152 million blogs3.
 While most of those bloggers do not become rich and famous, millions of blogs do provide profit for their owners.
 Advertising and affiliate marketing are sources of income for blogs with even modest amounts of traffic, and it's another top reason that bloggers blog.
 There is still a lot of money to be made for writers providing quality content.